 Thaddeus Kosciuszko Park, located at Hard Road and Riverside Drive, is one of the best parks in Dublin, OH for a walk in the woods and a quick history lesson.

 The land once belonged to Thaddeus Kosciuszko, an officer in the Revolutionary War.
 Top park features are the walking trails, fishing ponds, white tail deer and many beautiful trees (especially in the fall).

 Pro Tip: Plaques at the park detail the history of Thaddeus Kosciuszko and the land.

-#28 Take in the View from Glick Park and the O’Shaughnessy Dam Overlook
+#28 Take in the View from Glick Park and O’Shaughnessy Dam Overlook

 Glick Park is a small park on the Scioto River with a viewing deck that overlooks the O’Shaughnessy Dam.
 The views of the water cascading down the massive dam are mesmerizing.

 The man-made marvel was completed in 1925 – and the upstream O’Shaughnessy Reservoir is both a recreational area and a major water source for the City of Columbus.

 Pro Tip: Glick Park is great spot for birdwatching and fishing – as well as wildlife spotting.
 Keep an eye out for Bald Eagles, as they are a known to frequent the area!

 BONUS: Things To Do near Dublin, OH (Glick Park area)

 Several attractions near Dublin, Ohio are within a stone’s throw from Glick Park.
 We already mentioned the Columbus Zoo (just across the river from Glick Park) and The Morgan House (just west of the park), but there are a few more notable area sights that we want to highlight.